helm/helm-www/content/en/docs/chart_template_guide/function_list.md

   object to indented JSON.
 - `toRawJson` (`mustToRawJson`): Convert list, slice, array, dict, or object to JSON with HTML characters unescaped.
+- `fromYaml`: Convert a YAML string to an object.
+- `fromJson`: Convert a JSON string to an object.

 Only `atoi` requires that the input be a specific type.
 The others will attempt to convert from any type to the destination type.
 For example, `int64` can